 Histogram2D(vector<vector<double>> data) // instead of current Histogram2D(const vector<vector<double>> &data)

 So having a copy on the way from Python-numpy array transformation.

-#6 Updated by pospelov over 1 year ago
+#6 Updated by pospelov about 3 years ago

 - Status changed from Sprint to Resolved

 Test was fixed by requiring numpy array to be of type dtype=float64.

 Also we've discovered, that there is no 'automatic-swig-way' to pass arbitrary numpy array into BornAgain, except float64 type.